microsoft/playwright/docs/src/api/params.md

 ## locator-option-has-text
 - `hasText` <[string]|[RegExp]>

 Matches elements containing specified text somewhere inside, possibly in a child or a descendant element.
+When passed a [string], matching is case-insensitive and searches for a substring.
 For example, `"Playwright"` matches `<article><div>Playwright</div></article>`.

 ## locator-option-has